graphql-dotnet/graphql-dotnet/docs2/site/docs/migrations/migration5.md

 dictionaries (such as `Dictionary<TKey, TValue>`) are thread-safe for read-only operations.
 Also you can access these extensions from validation rules via `ValidationContext.Extensions`.

+### 3. Improved GraphQL-Parser

+GraphQL.NET v5 uses GraphQL-Parser v8.
+This release brought numerous changes in the parser object model, which began to better fit the [latest version](http://spec.graphql.org/October2021/) of the published official GraphQL specification.
+GraphQL-Parser v8 has a lot of backward incompatible changes, but you are unlikely to come across them if you do not use advanced features.

 ## Breaking Changes

 ### 1. UnhandledExceptionDelegate